Customizing your theme - Introduction

-- If you wish to make changes to your storefront with options that are not within the theme editor, you can change the theme's code.
+- If you wish to make changes to your storefront that are not options within your Theme Editor, you can do so by changing your theme's code.
 Some of these changes may include:

 - Custom changes made by you, the merchant (such as by following tutorials to amend the theme).